vtkrishn/Learning/Concepts/Concurrency/Readme.md

 ##Starvation
 * priority thread keeps acquiring the lock and low priority keeps on waiting and unable to progress
 * greedy threads takes access to shared Resources
+* all threads waiting to enter the sync block simultaneously

+#Fairness
+* use locks instead of Synchronization ie. guard critical section using locks
+* Fair Lock

 ##Liveness
 * Concurrent application should execute in a timely manner